 38Jonathan called out to the boy, “Go fast!
 Hurry!
 Do not stop!”
 So Jonathan’s boy gathered up the arrows and came to his lord.

 39But the boy did not know anything.
 Only Jonathan and David knew the matter.

-41As soon as the boy was gone, David arose out of the south and fell on his face to the ground and bowed himself three times.
-They kissed one another and wept one with another, and David wept the most.
+41As soon as the boy was gone, David arose from the south of the stone Ezel and fell with his face to the ground and bowed downb three times.
+They kissed one another and wept with one another, and David continued weeping a great deal.